timjogorman/RicherEventDescription/guidelines.md

 #### Annotating IMPLICITNESS of EVENTs

-Some EVENTs that we will mark are not necessarily explicit EVENTs, but rather, ENTITYs which are interpreted in context as representing an EVENT.
+Some EVENTs that we will mark are not necessarily explicit EVENTs, but rather ENTITYs which are interpreted in context as representing an EVENT.

-**Default -- Explicit**: This is the default value, and corresponds to an EVENT whose span itself represents an EVENT:
+**Default – Explicit**: This is the default value, and corresponds to an EVENT whose span itself represents an EVENT:

 - There was an **attack** last week.